This page was last updated on 07 May, 2021.

 Detailed Travel Advisory

-1. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
+1. Passengers must have a negative COVID-19 PCR test result.
 The test must have been taken at most 3 days before arrival.
-Certificates issued in a language other than Belarusian, English or Russian, must be printed and accompanied by a printed certified translation.
+Test results issued in a language other than Belarusian, English or Russian, must be printed and accompanied by a printed certified translation.

 – This does not apply to: